cristian-sima/Wisply/README.md

 #### SQL Database

 Wisply needs a SQL database in order to store its data.
-We will show you which are the steps to set up a database.
+We will show you the steps to set up a database.

 ##### Install MySQL server